LLMs as Layout Designers: Enhanced Spatial Reasoning for Content-Aware Layout Generation: Method

 \lays adopts a reinforcement learning paradigm in which an LLM-based agent learns layout policies through trial-and-error interactions with a spatial evaluation environment.
-Figure~\ref{fig:overview} provides an overview of the proposed framework.
-Starting from a canvas that includes a background image and a set of elements with predefined types, \lays first identifies salient regions and encodes both the canvas and its elements into a compact JSON-based representation.
-The agent then performs multiple rollouts, where each rollout corresponds to a candidate layout.
-Each candidate consists of an interpretable reasoning trace alongside a structured JSON specification that defines the predicted coordinates, width, and height of all elements in the layout.
-These candidates are assessed by a hybrid reward model across three complementary dimensions: \textit{(1) Format correctness}, verifying if that generated outputs conform to the required reasoning–layout schema; \textit{(2) Structural constraints}, evaluating geometric validity such as boundary adherence, non-overlap, and size consistency; and \textit{(3) Visual quality}, measuring alignment, spacing, hierarchy, and overall element distribution.
+Figure~\ref{fig:overview} presents an overview of the framework.
+Given a canvas containing a background image and a set of elements with predefined types, \lays first identifies salient regions and encodes both the canvas and its elements into a compact JSON-based representation.
+The agent then generates multiple rollouts, each corresponding to a candidate layout that includes both an interpretable reasoning trace and a structured JSON specification.
+These candidates are assessed by a hybrid reward model across three complementary dimensions: \textit{(1) Format correctness}, ensuring that outputs conform to the required reasoning–layout schema; \textit{(2) Structural constraints}, evaluating geometric validity such as boundary adherence, non-overlap, and size consistency; and \textit{(3) Visual quality}, measuring alignment, spacing, hierarchy, and overall element distribution.
 The feedback is used to optimize the agent’s policies via \textit{Group Relative Policy Optimization} (GRPO)~\cite{shao2024deepseekmath}, which facilitates adaptive and generalizable spatial reasoning without relying on rigid supervision.
 Ultimately, \lays produces two complementary outputs: (i) an interpretable reasoning trace that exposes the agent’s spatial reasoning and decision-making process, and (ii) a structured layout representation consisting of bounding boxes with associated element categories.